smassung/uiuc-wmt15/chase/config-files/README.md

 # Weird Issues
 - See Sean's note about the LM in the readme in the main directory.

-- During tuning, you will need to hack the moses ini file to add teh input weight.
+- During tuning, you will need to hack the moses ini file to add the input weight.
 Look for the appropriate ini file (something like `tuning/moses.filtered.ini.XX`) and add the following: